 Search across multiple models

 17 Apr 2016Consider a Rails application with a search feature.
-Type in a name and it lists the matching Artist
+Type in a name and it lists the matching Artists.
+Sounds simple.

 What if we also want to search for the city the artists were born in?
-Simple as well: add a join
+Simple as well: add a join, include the city name in the where clause.
+Done.

 Usually I try to go without additional libraries or even additional services whenever possible.
 Because every dependency comes at a cost.
 And honestly there are quite a few dependencies in Rails already.
 So let’s try and see how far we can get without any additional gem.